RomuloThiago/Imu/README.md

 ```

 ### Exit
-The function has the objective of end the program by user command.
-The programm wait a command until an exit is given.
+The function ends the program by user command.
+The programm wait a command until another command or an exit command is given.

 Compiling:
 ```markdown